alexz675/quartz-price-app/README.md

 ## Features

-- 📊 Interactive prediction app with dropdowns for product attributes
+- 📊 Interactive prediction app with dropdowns for product attributes, makes prediction on unit price after everything is entered
-- 🧠 Model trainer using `HistGradientBoostingRegressor`
+- 🧠 Model trainer using `HistGradientBoostingRegressor`, intreactive training app that helps employees easily train new models with new data
 - 🔁 Undo functionality for parsed data uploads
 - 🗂️ Cleaned and anonymized mapping system for quartz types, companies, and materials
-- 🔐 Safe for public display or resume use

 ---